John Kennedy Toole: College studies and professorships

-In high school, Toole, as editor of the school newspaper, had written a section of gossip and wit under a pseudonym entitled Fish Tales, and while at Tulane he worked on the college newspaper, the Hullabaloo, writing articles, reviewing books, and drawing cartoons.
+In high school, Toole, as editor of the school newspaper, had written, under a pseudonym, a column of gossip and wit, Fish Tales, and while at Tulane he worked on the college newspaper, the Hullabaloo, writing articles, reviewing books, and drawing cartoons.
 The cartoons were noted for their subtlety and sophistication.
 At Tulane he first majored in engineering on the recommendation of his father; however, after a few weeks, he changed his major to English, stating "I'm losing my culture" to his mother in explanation.
-Around this time, Toole began hanging around a local blues band which performed at area high schools and also around the French Quarter, and the Irish Channel.
-Toole's classmates and family looked down on the French Quarter as being for tourists and the Irish Channel as being a place for lowlifes, so Toole kept his trips there a secret.
+Around this time, Toole began associating with a local blues band that performed at high schools, in the French Quarter, and in the Irish Channel.
+Toole's classmates and family looked down on the French Quarter as being for tourists and the Irish Channel as a place for lowlifes, so Toole kept his trips there a secret.
 His closest friend was guitarist Don Stevens, nicknamed "Steve Cha-Cha", with whom he bonded over their shared love of blues music and Beat poets.
 Stevens also had a side job pushing a hot tamale cart around town and, on days when he was unavailable for work, Toole would fill in for him.
 According to Stevens' bandmate Sidney Snow, Toole loved eating the tamales.
 Toole later used these experiences as material for his novel A Confederacy of Dunces, whose protagonist Ignatius J. Reilly pushes a hot dog cart around town, usually eating most of the profits.
 Also, like Reilly, Toole later worked at a family business that manufactured men's clothing, Haspel Brothers.
 He worked for J.B.
 Tonkel, who married one of the Haspel daughters.
-"Ken watched the Haspels' business dealings with great interest, absorbing and remembering their troubles and intrigues," and he later constructed the similar Levy Pants Company in Dunces, with Gus Levy and his wife becoming significant supporting characters in the novel.
+"Ken watched the Haspels' business dealings with great interest, absorbing and remembering their troubles and intrigues," and he later constructed the similar Levy Pants Company in A Confederacy of Dunces, with Gus Levy and his wife becoming significant supporting characters in the novel.

 In 1958, Toole graduated from Tulane with honors.
 He enrolled in Columbia University in New York on a Woodrow Wilson Fellowship to study English literature.
 He took on a heavy workload so that he could earn his master's degree in a single year.
 In his free time he dated Ruth Kathmann, another student from Tulane, who was studying journalism at Columbia.
 The couple would go dancing at the Roseland Ballroom, as the $2.00 entrance fee allowed them to dance all night and suited their limited budget.
 Toole was noted to be a talented dancer.
 There is some question as to whether they were engaged, with friends claiming they were but Kathmann saying only that Toole asked her to marry him, but she declined.
 After he returned to New Orleans they rarely saw each other, and she married another man.
 Toole wrote his master's essay on the Elizabethan poet John Lyly, which was made easier by the fact that he had also written his honors thesis at Tulane on Lyly.